GravityKit/GravityView/readme.txt

 3. Follow the instructions

 == Changelog ==

+= 1.16.2 on February 15 =

-* Added: Support for Post Image field on the Edit Entry view
+* Added: Support for Post Image field on the Edit Entry screen
 * Added: Now use any Merge Tags as `[gravityview]` parameters
+* Fixed: Support for User Registration Addon Version 3
+* Fixed: Support for rich text editor for Post Body fields
 * Fixed: Admin-only fields may get overwritten when fields aren't visible during entry edit by user (non-admin)
 * Fixed: Address fields displayed hidden inputs
 * Fixed: Merge Tag dropdown list can be too wide when field names are long
-* Fixed: When sorting recent entries disappeared from the view.
+* Fixed: When sorting, recent entries disappeared from results
+* Fixed: Searches that included apostrophes  or ampersands returned no results
-* Fixed: Zero values not appearing in Edit Entry
+* Fixed: Zero values not set in fields while in Edit Entry
 * Fixed: Re-calculate fields where calculation is enabled after entry is updated
 * Fixed: Warning message when Number fields not included in custom Edit Entry configurations
 * Translation updates: